-ControlMyNikon doesn’t require any custom drivers supplied by Nikon or ControlMyNikon.
+The software doesn’t require any custom drivers supplied by the camera manufacturer.
 Just plug in your camera via USB to your Windows PC and it works.
 It has been this way since Windows XP.
 Some other camera control apps require third-party USB drivers like WinUSB via the Zadig utility.
-These drivers can cause connection attempts with ControlMyNikon or any other app that uses the offical Nikon SDK to fail.
+These drivers can cause connection attempts to fail.

 I cannot connect to the camera.
 What’s wrong?